why Amicus Therapeutics Inc. [FOLD] is a Good Choice for Investors After New Price Target of $16.90

 How has FOLD stock performed recently?

-Amicus Therapeutics Inc. [FOLD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.96.
-With this latest performance, FOLD shares dropped by -16.15% in over the last four-week period, additionally sinking by -5.07% over the last 6 months – not to mention a drop of -32.37% in the past year of trading.
+Amicus Therapeutics Inc. [FOLD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.79.
+With this latest performance, FOLD shares dropped by -13.16% in over the last four-week period, additionally plugging by 7.79% over the last 6 months – not to mention a drop of -29.67% in the past year of trading.

 Amicus Therapeutics Inc. [FOLD]: Deeper insight into the fundamentals